aofalcao/msqsar/README.md

 # MSQSAR

-`MSQSAR`  uses chemical similarity for inference and analysis of the chemical space.
+[QSAR](https://en.wikipedia.org/wiki/Quantitative_structure%E2%80%93activity_relationship) stands for Quantitative Structure Activity Relationship and is typically used in contects of inslico modeling approaches for pharmacological activity modeling.  `MSQSAR`  uses chemical similarity for inference and analysis of the chemical space.
 It allows for the folowing QSAR operations

 * Create QSAR models (quatitative or qualitative models)
 * Evaluate data set modelability